If you work, or you don’t have time to cook or you simply hate cooking, meal replacement powders offer the perfect solution.

 For me it gives me a boost to get through my day.
 It almost feels like it gives me more clarity in my thinking process.
 It's like it gives me a slight edge.
 Call me crazy, it's just my personal experience.

 Although hey, in terms of nutritional offerings Huel offers a slightly cheaper and almost as good alternative.
+Plus, you just can't ignore the fact that Huel is protein-rich, that's quite something considering that protein powder is expensive, and not all of them out there are quite clean.

 Ka’Chava vs. Huel – What are the differences?